Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond: Introduction

-which at positive radius are fiberwise equal to $\omega_{q}^{\epsilon}=\pi^{*}\omega_{X}+dd^{c}\phi_{q}^{\epsilon}$ for some potential $\phi_{q}^{\epsilon}$, so they are compatible with the complex structure.
-Moreover, we prove that for $q>0$ they are fiberwise symplectic, hence fiberwise K\"ahler at positive radius.
-In the setting of maximal Calabi--Yau degenerations, this will imply Theorem~\ref{theo:CY}\ref{item:fiberwise_Kahler}.
-The proof of the remaining statements follows the general philosophy of~\cite{FdBP_Zariski}: we perform the main constructions at radius zero, where the structure of $A$ and the symplectic form is very well known and special, and then pull them to positive radius by the symplectic connection.
-In the remaining part of the introduction, we highlight the main ideas and point to the sections of the paper where they are implemented.
+The proof of the remaining parts of Theorems \ref{theo:CY}, \ref{theo:CY_af} follows the general philosophy of~\cite{FdBP_Zariski}: we perform the main constructions at radius zero, where the structure of $A$ and the symplectic form is very well known and special, and then pull them to positive radius by the symplectic connection.
+We now highlight the main ideas and point to the sections of the paper where they are implemented.

 For any maximal face $\Delta_I$ of $\Delta_{\cS}$, close to the interior of $A_{I,\theta}^\circ\subseteq \d A$ the form $\omega_{0}^{\epsilon}$ is non-degenerate, see Proposition \ref{prop:omega}\ref{item:symplectic_zero}, and as can be seen from the definition \eqref{eq:omega_flat} of $\omega^{\flat}$, the induced metric $\omega_{0}^{\epsilon}$ resembles asymptotically the semi-flat one described in \cite{SYZ}, cf.\ \cite[p.\ 4]{Li_survey}.
 This is the reason for asymptotic Ricci-flatness claimed in Theorem~\ref{theo:CY_af}\ref{item:assflat}.
 We prove it in Proposition \ref{prop:MA_weak}.